-Deliverable D3.3 is a follow-up product to D3.1 Guiding Framework for Tailored Living Lab Establishment at Demonstrator and Concept Case Study Sites and D3.2 Starter Toolbox for Stakeholder Knowledge Mapping to Co-Design Nature-Based Solutions at Case Study Sites.
-D3.1 provided the theoretical background and project terminology for the future Living Lab processes, as well as a practical guidance on important steps to be taken to establish the Living Labs.
-D3.2 was meant to be the stepping stone from Living Lab preparation towards implementation by assembling a comprehensive Toolbox for fostering stakeholder involvement at the case study sites.
+- D3.1 Guiding Framework for Tailored Living Lab Establishment at Demonstrator and Concept Case Study Sites that provides the theoretical background and project terminology for the Living Lab processes, as well as a practical guidance for the main steps to be taken to establish the Living Labs. - D3.2 Starter Toolbox for Stakeholder Knowledge Mapping to Co-Design Nature-Based Solutions at Case Study Sites.
+D3.1 that presents comprehensive Toolbox for fostering stakeholder involvement at the case study sites.
+It is a steppingstone from Living Lab preparation towards implementation by assembling a comprehensive Toolbox for fostering stakeholder involvement at the case study sites. - D3.3 Monitoring & Evaluation Scheme to Assess Stakeholder Participation and User Satisfaction with Living Lab Experience Version 1, that presents the theoretical framework of the Monitoring & Evaluation Scheme for the Living Lab that will be apply within PHUSICOS project.